knative/serving/community/ROLES.md

 policies, procedures, conventions, etc., and technical and/or writing ability.

 Members are continuously active contributors in the community.
-They can have issues and PRs assigned to them, participate in working group meetings, and pre-submit tests are automatically run for their PRs.
+They can have issues and PRs assigned to them, may participate in working group meetings, and pre-submit tests are automatically run for their PRs.
 Members are expected to remain active contributors to the community.